robinske/personal-site/_posts/2016-04-02-explaining-the-free-monad.markdown

 A `Monoid` is any type `A` that carries the following properties:

 * Has some `append` method that can take two instances of `A` such that it produces another, singular, instance of `A`.
-This method is associative; if you use it to append multiple values together, the order doesn't matter.
+This method is [associative](http://www.merriam-webster.com/dictionary/associative); if you use it to append multiple values together, the order and grouping of values doesn't matter.

 * Has some `identity` element such that performing `append` with `identity` as one of the arguments returns the other argument.